 Services Offered by Edgewood Management

-Edgewood Management focuses its offerings around portfolio management services.
-Within this sphere, it concentrates primarily on portfolios of large-cap growth equities.
-What that means is that the firm typically invests client assets in a portfolio of stocks from companies with large market capitalizations.
+Edgewood Management primarily offers portfolio management services with a focus on portfolios of large-cap growth equities.
+What that means is that the firm typically invests client assets in stocks from companies with large market capitalizations.

 Edgewood Management primarily invests in large-cap growth stocks.
 To be specific, the firm states in its Form ADV that most of its portfolios consist of shares from roughly 22 publicly traded companies.
 While this strategy inherently keeps diversification to a minimum, the portfolios are specifically designed to induce strong returns and lower risk over the long term.

-In order to decide on which stocks to purchase, the firm performs fundamental analysis, which attempts to gauge the intrinsic value of a stock by examining things like financial documents and economic conditions.
-The firm typically holds stock positions for between three and five years, adopting a long-term approach that pays little attention to short-term fluctuations.
+In order to decide on which stocks to purchase, the firm performs fundamental analysis, which seeks to gauge the intrinsic value of a stock by examining things like financial documents and economic conditions.
+The firm typically holds stock positions for three to five years, adopting a long-term approach that pays little attention to short-term fluctuations.

 Fees Under Edgewood Management